sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Related Work

 \paragraph{Publisher screening and automated peer review.} Publisher tools (Problematic Paper Screener \citep{cabanac2021tortured}, STM Integrity Hub, Springer Nature) ask ``was this AI-generated?'' (a detection problem).
 SciLint Score asks ``is the evidence correct?'' (a verification problem).
 Detection and verification are orthogonal.
 LLM-based review systems that generate full reviews \citep{beel2025sakana} aim to replicate subjective quality judgments.
 SciLint Score measures specific structural properties that are verifiable and reproducible.

-\paragraph{Philosophy of science as computation.} Thagard's ECHO \citep{thagard1989explanatory} evaluates \emph{theory competition}, not individual paper properties.
-Bayesian confirmation theory \citep{howson1993scientific} requires prior probabilities that do not exist for novel findings.
+\paragraph{Philosophy of science as computation.} Coherence-based models such as Thagard's ECHO \citep{thagard1989explanatory} evaluate \emph{theory competition}, not individual paper properties.
+Bayesian confirmation approaches require prior probabilities that do not exist for novel findings.
 The Stanford POPPER framework \citep{popper2025stanford} operationalizes Popper for running experiments, not assessing papers.
 The F-index \citep{fidx2024} proposes falsifiability as a metric but requires author-provided statements and is not implemented.
 No prior work automates Lakatos, Kitcher, Laudan, or Mayo as computable paper properties.

 \paragraph{Claim verification and domain-specific checking.} SciFact \citep{wadden2020scifact}: 1,409 expert-annotated claims.
 MiniCheck \citep{tang2024minicheck}: GPT-4-level accuracy at 400$\times$ lower cost. statcheck \citep{nuijten2016statcheck} found inconsistent $p$-values in approximately half of 250,000+ psychology papers, a precedent that SciLint Score extends from statistical reporting to the full evidence chain.